dgliosca/NoughtsAndCrossesJavaToKotlin/README.md

-# Noughts And Crosses Java ToKotlin
+# Noughts And Crosses Java To Kotlin
 A Kotlin programming challenge around the game of Noughts and Crosses.

 Requirements